gchang12/aenir/README.md

 # TODO: Get 100% to pass on morph.py for coverage.
 Right now, the if-clauses are missing
 # TODO: Figure out how to add git submodule 'aenir3_web'
 # TODO: Make requirements.txt file
+# TODO: FE4 max level depends on promotion status.
+Edit code to reflect this.
+# TODO: Assert that repr series method does not change state
+# TODO: Segregate data access and cleaning.